gmihaiescu/Ceph_knowledgebase/README.md

 A repository of the things I learned about Ceph

 1. Journal loss during operation means OSD loss.
 Total OSD loss, no recovery.
-CORRECTION:  Based on http://www.sebastien-han.fr/blog/2014/11/27/ceph-recover-osds-after-ssd-journal-failure/ it looks like you can recover the data after from an OSD after a "Journal on SSD" failure.
+CORRECTION:  Based on http://www.sebastien-han.fr/blog/2014/11/27/ceph-recover-osds-after-ssd-journal-failure/ it looks like you can recover the data stored in an OSD after a "Journal on SSD" failure.

 2. One SSD 200GB DC Intel 3700s can write close to 400MB/s, so having a 1:4 or even 1:5 SSD journal/SATA disk ratio is sensible, considering a SATA disk can write ~ 100 MB/s.